SolaceProducts/pubsubplus-azure-quickstart-template/README.md

 This is a 2 step process:

-* Go to the Solace Developer portal and request a Solace Community edition VMR.
+* Go to the Solace Developer portal and request a Solace Community edition VMR or Evaluation edition VMR.
 This process will return an email with a Download link.
-Do a right click "Copy Hyperlink" on the "Download the VMR Community Edition for Docker" download hyperlink.
+Do a right click "Copy Hyperlink" on the "Download the VMR for Docker" download hyperlink.
 This will be needed in the following section.
+The link below will take you to the correct version of the VMR you require depending on wether you want a simple single instance or a HA Cluster.

 | COMMUNITY EDITION FOR SINGLE NODE | EVALUTAION EDITION FOR HA CLUSTER
 | --- | --- |